 Many of the best mattresses have a medium-firm feel, as most people need a firmer mattress to keep them supported as they sleep.
 This means there is slightly less choice when it comes to plush mattresses, but there are still plenty of great options if you decide this is the bed type for you.
 Below, we’ll discover more about plush mattresses including what they are made of and how much they cost.

 - Read more: What is an orthopedic mattress?

 What is a plush mattress?

 A plush mattress is a mattress that, as the name suggests, has a softer feel and firmness.
 It's usually made with softer foams, especially in the top layers, and can also include stitched-on pillow-tops to offer plenty of snugness.

-Plush mattresses are usually around 3-4 in firmness level (compared to a medium-firm level 5-6, and a firm level 7-8).
+We'd consider a plush mattress as one that has a firmness rating of 3 or less out of 10, with medium-plush models coming in at a 4 (compared to a medium level 5-6, medium-firm a 7, and firm mattresses at 8 and above).
 Primarily, this mattress type is designed to provide extra cushioning for the sleeper, but that's not all – here are the five main benefits to sleeping on a plush mattress...

 - Provides extra cushioning for pressure points

 - Offers more comfort if you are lighter in weight

 - Has a cozier feel if you suffer from hip pain or sore muscles